osg-htc/user-documentation/documentation/PATh/overview/account_setup/registration.md

       ![](../../assets/PATh/registration/comanage-email-verification-form.png)

-## Meet with a Research Computing Facilitator
+## Account Approval by a Research Computing Facilitator¶

-Once PATh staff receive your email verification, a Research Computing Facilitator will contact you within one business day to arrange a short consultation and introduction to PATh resources.
-During this meeting, our staff will provide personalized start-up guidance per your specific computational research goals and activate your account.
+If a meeting has not already been scheduled with a Research Computing Facilitator, one of the facilitation team will contact you about arranging a short consultation.

-Following the meeting, the Facilitator will approve your account, add your profile to any relevant PATh 'project' names, and ensure that you have access to the PATh Facility.
-(You will receive automated emails for some of these actions, which you can otherwise ignore.)
+Following the meeting, the Facilitator will approve your account and add your profile to any relevant PATh Facility ‘project’ names.
+Once your account is ready, the Facilitator will email you with your account details including the username you will use to log in to the ap1.facility.path-cc.io access point.

 ## Login

 Once your account has been added to a PATh access point, you will be able to log in using a terminal or SSH program.
 Logging in requires authenticating your credientials using one of two options: __web authentication__ or __SSH key pair authentication__.
 Additional information on this process will be provided during and/or following your meeting with a Research Computing Facilitator.

 ### Option 1: Login via Web Authentication